hebrides/intern-training/README.md

 README: You need to understand the concept of code _frameworks_.
 Frameworks, in general, are software tools developers use to reduce development time.
 Frameworks simplify code structures and separate concerns, making teamwork easier and improving source maintainability.

 README: Professional web developers usually master at least one web client framework.
 You should make this your goal, too.
-Different frameworks work better for different web application architecture choices.
+Note, different frameworks work better or worse for specific _web application architectures_:

 1) https://www.scnsoft.com/blog/web-application-architecture